-- ✓ Declaring completion with the Confirmation Report Number - Q4.
-I have completed the digest version of eAPRIN (ex-CITI Japan), but where/how do I view the Confirmation Report Number? - A. After passing the quiz, Confirmation Report will be issued.
-The Confirmation Report Number (7 digits + ARD) is written on the Confirmation Report. - \eAPRIN is an e-learning program operated by the Association for the Promotion of Research Integrity (APRIN).
-The name was changed from CITIJapan to eAPRIN effective on October 1, 2018.
+- Q5.
+Since I have not taken the program offered by my institution, I am planning to enroll in the digest version of eAPRIN (ex-CITI Japan).
+What options are there if my native language is not Japanese, which makes taking the course in Japanese difficult? - A. Please take the English digest version of eAPRIN (ex-CITI Japan). - eAPRIN is an e-learning program operated by the Association for the Promotion of Research Integrity (APRIN).
+The name was changed from CITI Japan to eAPRIN effective on October 1, 2018.